discover-labs/dictum/docs/docs/data_model/query_intro.md

 group by "date" with datetrunc('month')
 ```

-We're telling Hyperplane that we want to request `date` by month.
+We're telling Dictum that we want to request `date` by month.
 Let's add another dimension
 and another transform.

 ```sql